is-leeroy-jenkins/SchedX/README.md

 docker run --rm -p 8501:8501 schedulex:latest
 ```

-If you want, I can produce a Dockerfile pinned to a specific Python base image and the above `requirements.txt`.

----

 ### 9) Developer / reproducibility notes

 * For heavy transforms, add `@st.cache_data` or `@st.cache_resource` decorators to expensive functions to speed interactive usage.